kenatiod/MUT/Understanding Machine Understanding.md

 Rutishauser, U., Mamelak, A. N., & Schuman, E. M. (2006).
 Single-trial learning of novel stimuli by individual neurons of the human hippocampus-amygdala complex.
 Neuron, 49(6), 805-813.

-Ryle, G. (1949).
-The concept of mind.
-University of Chicago Press.

 Sakai, K., & Miyashita, Y. (1991).
 Neural organization for the long-term memory of paired associates.
 Nature, 354(6349), 152-155.

 Shapiro, L. (2010).
 Embodied cognition.
 Routledge.